pawanit17/learning-maven/README.md

 ## A closer look
 * properties - determines what properties are to be applied during build and packaging
 * dependencies - determine what all are dependent libraries, jars
 * groupId - determines the group or the organization that is creating the project.
+Reverse domain convention.
-* artifcatId - determines the name of the artificat.
+* artifactId - determines the name of the artificat.
 * version -  determines the version of the artificat.
 * name - The general name for the project.
+* plugins  - Maven relies on plugins for getting job done.
+This includes plugins like maven-clean-plugin, maven-compiler-plugin, maven-dependency-plugin etc.

 Ex: Gitlab4J's POM.xml